sudanchapagain/zide/README.md

 ## Usage

-Running the `zide` command will do one of two things:
+Run the `zide` command to start using Zellij as an IDE.
+The command will do one of two things:
 1. If you're not currently in a `zellij` session, it'll start one
 2. If you're in an existing `zellij` session, it'll create a new tab